For Ahkeem Opening in NYC October 13!

 – Picture Motion

-Directed by BFCers Jeremy S. Levine and Landon Van Soest, produced by BFCer Nicholas Weissman alongside Iyabo Boyd, edited by BFCer Lily Henderson, and executive produced by Jeff Truesdell.
+Directed by BFCers Jeremy S. Levine and Landon Van Soest of Transient Pictures, produced by BFCer Nicholas Weissman alongside Iyabo Boyd, edited by BFCer Lily Henderson, and executive produced by Jeff Truesdell.